 - Idealism, because you think you can build something up and bring in your own ideas.

 Regarding point 1 it should be said: The hope that we can still help shape a young company is often clouded considerably by the boss.
 Because of the lack of experience, he is often uncertain - and is happy to pass this uncertainty on to his employees.
 That means, for example, that he controls a lot more than a confident, experienced boss - and the dream of freedom has burst.
 If you are interested in something like this, you should start your own company.

-Because working in a start-up company as an employee (not as a boss, that's something different) has several disadvantages: The comparatively lower salaries come with the uncertain perspective, because you don't know whether the company continues to exist, or just the quirks of the still inexperienced boss.
-All idealism does not help.
+Because working in a start-up company as an employee (not as a boss, that's something different) comes with several disadvantages: In addition to the comparatively lower salaries, there is the insecurity Perspektive, because you don't know whether the company will continue to exist, as well as the whims of the inexperienced boss.
+Even idealism does not help here.

 Why do companies lie to applicants?

 With all the disadvantages, the question arises: why lügen Company Candidate at all?
 The simple answer: In the competition for the best specialists and talents, employers need a high level of attractiveness.
 "Given the current IT- Due to a shortage of skilled workers, companies will have to work actively on their employer branding in 2020, i.e. on the way they are perceived as employers in the labor market," says Lucia Falkenberg, CPO (Chief People Officer) at eco - Verband der Internetwirtschaft e.
 V. and head of the eco competence group New Work.

 7 tips for companies on how to do it better

 For the beginning of the year, she lists 7 tips for companies on how to do better with employer branding.